skypjack/entt/docs/md/entity.md

 registry.destroy(entity);
 ```

-Finally, a storage of this type can be used with any view (which also accept
+Finally, a storage of this type can be used with any view (which also accepts
 multiple storages of the same type, if necessary):

 ```cpp